 D. As long as you have family (close friends included), you have everything you need to make it.

 E. Memories are malleable.
 Don’t be subjected to a negative past.
 If you don’t like the story, change it.
+Look at it from a different perspective or headspace.

 F. Enjoy the little things.
 Don’t forget to smell the roses.